-	The Shook Home and The Quarters at The Shook is a not-for-profit organization committed to providing quality care and services to empower residents to achieve their highest level of independence, dignity, and self-worth in a home-like environment.
+The Shook Home and The Quarters at The Shook is a not-for-profit organization committed to providing quality health care and rehabilitation services to empower individuals to achieve their highest level of independence, dignity, and self-worth in a home-like environment.

-- Support – attending to wants and needs of others
+- Support – Striving to meet the wants and needs of others through innovation and leadership

-- Motivation – Inspiring each other to work together
+- Motivation – Inspiring empowered employees to work together for a common cause

-- Integrity – being ethical, honest, and responsible individually and corporately
+- Integrity – Being ethical, honest, and responsible in our individual and corporate interactions

-- Love – conveying compassion, empathy, dignity and respect
+- Love – Conveying compassion, empathy, dignity and respect for all

 The Shook Home and the Quarters at the Shook has a rich heritage dating back to the early 1900’s.
 Its beginnings are rooted in an institution for elderly women established in 1912 by the Children’s Aid Society of Franklin County.
 Originally housed in a four bedroom residence on Garber Street, the organization quickly outgrew the home’s capacity and relocated to a larger, eleven bedroom residence on East Queen Street.